Faculty and Staff

 Criminal Justice Assistant Professor

-Mr. Strait served at the Sheriff of Mackinac County and brings over 30 years of experience in law enforcement to his second career as a criminal justice educator.
+Mr. Strait served at the Sheriff of Mackinac County and brings more than 30 years of experience in law enforcement to his second career as a criminal justice educator.

 Fire Science Instructor